 Concept

-… of OSMoGrid and it’s implementation.
+… of OSMoGrid and its implementation.
 Here, we want to focus on the overall structure of the tool and which part does serve which purpose.

 The computational heaviest part is connecting households / loads to the street graph as well as clustering the loads based on the distances following the street graph.
 This is why we want to shift those parts to the smallest regions possible.
 To achieve this, a given region of interest is partitioned heuristically as much as possible.
 The concept is as follows: